 Keynote: Antonio Vieira, Museu da Mare

-The final keynote on day one was an inspirational and emotional talk from Antonio Vieira about setting up the Museum in the Mare region of Rio de Janiero, a region of favelas over the water and an area of poverty and violence.
-The museum placed a value of the history of the community that had previously not been celebrated and seen as a slum, and provided a focus point for young people to gain a greater understanding of the struggles their parents went through, and how this impacts their lives today.
+The final keynote on day one was an inspirational and emotional talk from Antonio Vieira about setting up a Museum in the Mare region of Rio de Janiero, a region of favelas over the water and an area of poverty and violence.
+The museum placed a value on the history of the community that had previously not been celebrated and seen as a slum, and provided a focus point for young people to gain a greater understanding of the struggles their parents went through, and how this impacts their lives today.

-It was inspirational how the community built this museum from scratch against all the odds, but extremely emotionally testing when at the end of his talk Antonio revealed that the owners of the property in which the museum is currently housed are demanding that it be vacated, and the museum removed – as if you could just pack away all that history, work and passion.
+It was inspirational how the community built this museum from scratch, against all the odds, but extremely emotionally testing when at the end of his talk Antonio revealed that the owners of the property in which the museum is currently housed are demanding that it be vacated, and the museum removed – as if you could just pack away all that history, work and passion.
 Antonio and his colleagues are fighting this development, and we are all left wondering if there is anything that we can do?

 DAY 2 HIGHLIGHTS

 Day 2 kicked off to a good start with the Art and Science of Curation session chaired by Liz Hide from Cambridge University Museums introducing provocations from Katy Barrett, Royal Museums Greenwich, Jenny Powell, Kettle’s Yard, and Mark Carnall from the Grant Museum of Zoology about what curation means to them.
 This led into a lively debate about the difference between art and science curators, whether curators should always be experts, if they should be experts on objects or experts on people, the importance of diversity, silos vs open projects, etc. Check out the storify for the session here.